effozen/eslint-plugin-fsd-lint/README.md

 ```

 > 💡 Tip: The plugin enforces correct layer imports according to FSD principles.
-For example, a feature can depend on entities and shared, but cannot directly import another feature.
+For example, a feature can depend on entities and shared, but cannot directly import another feature.<br/>
+> Relative imports are allowed **only within the same slice**, but must be avoided across different slices or layers.

 ---